National Disability Insurance Scheme

 Many of the entry-level certificate III qualifications can be undertaken as a traineeship or 'free training for Year 12 graduates' qualification.

-Queensland Skills Gateway allows you to search and browse vocational education and training information, including available courses, training providers, government funding and career pathways.
+Queensland Skills Gateway allows you to search and browse vocational education and training (VET) information, including available courses, training providers, government funding and career pathways.

 The gateway also includes a tool to help you check if you are eligible for government